 A diet loaded with fruits and vegetables can promote healthy skin by protecting it from cellular damage.
 Eat a rainbow of colorful fruits and veggies to get most of the vitamins and minerals you need.
 Good options for improving skin include red peppers, citrus fruits, broccoli, leafy greens, and dark red and orange veggies.

-Here are few recommendations on eating for better skin:
+Here are few recommendations on eating for healthy skin:

 - Eat foods high in vitamin C to promote radiant skin.
 Good sources include blueberries, oranges, kiwi fruits, strawberries, and papaya.